Therapy can feel like a leap into the unknown, and it’s natural to have questions about what therapy is and what to expect in sessions.

 Come As You Are

-There’s no version of you that needs to be edited or prepared for therapy.
-You don’t need to know what to say, how to feel, or where things are going.
-Whatever shows up — clarity, confusion, resistance, numbness, emotion — is welcome.
-Therapy is less about presenting your “best self” and more about allowing yourself to be met where you actually are.
+There is no version of you that needs to be prepared, polished, or edited for therapy.
+You don’t need to know what to say or how to feel.
+Whatever arises — clarity, confusion, resistance, numbness, or emotion — is welcome.
+Therapy is about meeting you where you are, not where you think you should be.

 Making Space For Feelings